Magnetism in Gemstones

 Comparing Magnetic Susceptibilities of 20 Allochromatic Gemstones

-As a practical example of the usefulness of quantitative measurements using a Hoover Balance, any Garnet gem can be identified at the species level by simply measuring its magnetic susceptibility.
+Measuring magnetic susceptibility with a Hoover balance is particularly useful for Garnets, providing a means to identify individual Garnet gems with accuracy that was previously impossible without very sophisticated and very costly instruments.
+As a practical example, any Garnet gem can be identified at the species level by simply measuring its magnetic susceptibility.
 This is a more precise identification than what is possible with a spectroscope.

-If we add refractive index measurements to these magnetic susceptibility measurements, we can go much further with the identification of Garnet and determine the major chemical composition for individual gems.
+When we add refractive index measurements to these magnetic susceptibility measurements, we can go much further with the identification of Garnet and determine the key chemical composition of individual gems.
 A single Garnet gem can contain two or more paramagnetic metals.
-We can use the RIMS method (Refractive Index, Magnetic Susceptibility) developed by Hoover to infer what percentage of the total magnetic susceptibility is caused by one metal relative to another i.e. how much of the magnetism is due to divalent iron (Fe2+), how much to trivalent iron (Fe3+), and how much to manganese (Mn2+).
+We can use the RIMS method (Refractive Index, Magnetic Susceptibility) developed by Hoover to infer what percentage of the total magnetic susceptibility is caused by one metal relative to another i.e. how much of the magnetism is due to divalent iron (Fe2+), how much to trivalent iron (Fe3+), and how much to divalent manganese (Mn2+).

 The RIMS method of plotting refractive index and magnetic susceptibility measurements of Garnets onto a graph also allows us to identify gems at the variety level, not just the species level, and also provides a means to estimate the composition of an individual Garnet in terms of percentages of the 3 primary end-member species within the gem.
 See the Garnet section for more detailed information about how this method can be used to identify Garnets and determine Garnet composition.